 Our competitive advantage is that we are:

-1. a free service! nobody could imagine a real doctor answering your health question for free!
+1. a free service with a 7-10 day wait time.
+Nobody could imagine a real doctor answering your health question for free!
+If you require an immediate response within 15 minutes, you can pay to have your question answered.

 2. people remember our name "ask the doctor" very easily